 - Aris Xanthos (University of Lausanne)

-The language of the workshop will be English.
+The organizers of the workshop are

 - Elena Spadini (University of Lausanne, CRLR)